We become what we practice -Jeff Goins

 Things people do when they are not practicing self-compassion can be pretty nasty.
 Feelings of anxiety can creep in and make it difficult to take that next step.
 People who do not practice self-compassion may do things like saying yes to things they really don’t want.
-They may take extreme risk or act careless.
+They may take an extreme risk or act carelessly.
 They can have frequent negative thoughts about themselves and others.
 Sometimes it causes feelings of depression.
 When we are not in love with ourselves we do some pretty ugly things to ourselves.
-We teach people how to treat us, if we are not treating ourselves well we can’t expect others to do it.
+We teach people how to treat us if we are not treating ourselves well we can’t expect others to do it.

 You set the standard for how you want to be treated.

 Other little nasty habits people do when they are not practicing self-care: